the-turing-way/the-turing-way/book/website/collaboration/creating-agendas.md

 Finally review and consent to the agenda.
 Make sure everyone knows what is going to be talked about and that the group is in agreement that this covers the needs of the group for now.

-This opening can take as long as 15 minutes or as little as 5 depending.
+This opening typically takes 5 to 15 minutes.
 New groups will often require more time in this beginning phase.

 ## The middle